 Skip Madame Tussauds around the corner (try as I might, I just could not include it on this list, it’s just rubbish) and visit the Sherlock Holmes Museum instead.

 Holmes’ creator, Arthur Conan Doyle famously located Holmes’s HQ at 221b Baker Street.
-This museum, also on Baker Street, plunges you into the world of Victorian London and it’s famous (imaginary) sleuth.
+This museum, also on Baker Street, plunges you into the world of Victorian London and its famous (imaginary) sleuth.

 Read More: 43 Brilliant and Funny Quotes about London